Introduction

 Now that we have an account, we can sign in and use SerpApi's Playground technology to explore all the information we can get from Google Lens API, including the About This Image tab.

 For this example, we're scraping Google Lens API About This Image (engine: google_lens, type: about_this_image) for the Danny DeVito image (url: https://i.imgur.com/HBrB8p0.png).
-We can also change the type parameter to see what else we can get when we set it to all, exact_matches, products, and visual_matches.
+We can also change the type parameter, let's look into this parameter further.

 Integrating SerpApi with your application